Welcome to the Winslow Junior High School Website!

 Student of the Month

 Winslow JHS will be highlighting a student each month who shows character, scholarship, citizenship, leadership, and community service.
-Here are our new students of the month:
+Here are our students of the month from June:

 8th grade: Mallory Sheridan 7th grade: Caleb Bulger 6th grade: Corrina Chen

 On Saturday, May 7th, the after school drama program, led by Ben Clark, competed in a state-wide competition and took home a large 3rd place trophy for overall in the acting category.
 Special recognition goes to Ellie Hatt and Riley Loftus for their 2nd place win the duo acting, Audrey and Mallory Sheridan for 1st place in improv and Owen Schuchardt and Aidan Larabee for 1st place in duo acting.
 Great job everyone and congratulations!

 Congratulations to Winslow Junior High School's Odyssey of the Mind team for qualifying for the world competition!
 They are currently fundraising so they can attend the world competition in Iowa.
 Click here or contact Mrs. Lambert for more information.
 Thank you for your support!

 Did you know that Mrs. Brackett's students placed first in the KidWind challenge on April 1st?
 Students and schools from all over Maine competed to design and build wind turbines.
 Two of her students are fundraising to go to the national competition-- click HERE for more information!

 Mrs. Brackett's 7th and 8th graders also placed first in the Meridian stories contest!
 Congratulations to all!
 Click HERE and HERE to see their stories!